muhammed-shahmeer/kkbox-customer-churn-prediction/README.md

 These datasets were merged through extensive feature engineering to create a customer-level dataset containing behavioral, subscription, payment, and engagement features for machine learning.

+## Problem Statement

+Customer churn is one of the biggest challenges for subscription-based businesses.

+The goal of this project is to build a machine learning model capable of identifying customers who are most likely to cancel their subscription before churn actually occurs.

+The resulting predictions enable businesses to:

+- Target retention campaigns efficiently
+- Reduce customer acquisition costs
+- Increase customer lifetime value
+- Improve marketing ROI